 A strong emphasis is placed on the value of English and Maths throughout the curriculum.
 English and Maths is fully integrated into all theme work in which children are engaged.

-We work towards giving children all the life skills they need to prepare them for making positive contributions to society, and our teaching and learning practice encourages students to go deeper in their understanding and relate learning experiences to real life situations.
+We use an Inquiry Learning approach to allow children to develop all the life skills they need to prepare them for making positive contributions to society, and our teaching and learning practice encourages students to go deeper in their understanding and relate learning experiences to real life situations.

 The Mathematics curriculum focuses on Number and Algebra, Measurement and Geometry, Statistics and Probability.
 We also use open ended questioning and problem solving in order to develop and apply thinking and reasoning skills in areas such as number concepts, patterns, measurement, shapes and chance and data.

 The English Curriculum focuses on Reading and Viewing, Writing, Speaking and Listening.
 We encourage making meaning of text and language through a variety of teaching approaches.
 These include integrating the key features of grammar, phonics, spelling, punctuation and genres in the areas of speaking and listening, reading, writing and interpreting various text types.

 The Science curriculumaims to ensure that students develop an interest in Science as a means of expanding their curiosity and willingness to explore, ask questions about and speculate on the changing world in which we live.

 In the Victorian Curriculum F–10, the Humanities includes Civics and Citizenship, Economics and Business, Geography and History.
 The Humanities provide a framework for students to examine the complex processes that have shaped the modern world and to investigate responses to different challenges including people’s interconnections with the environment.